-This is apparent in the activities of the Subtraction Meditation students who have completed the program.
+This is apparent in the activities of the meditation students who have completed the program.
 They also spend their time within the Meditation organization such as: helping instructors to teach, guide and counsel students in lower levels; interpreting and translating for non-Korean speakers; providing free medical aid and care; and organizing and running special events, field trips and seminars.
 They volunteer their time in the community at large - helping in relief efforts after natural disasters, providing medical aid in hospitals and free clinics, and volunteering in social welfare organizations such as orphanages, schools, and Catholic and Buddhist nursing homes.

 Aside from the Meditation Volunteer Team, the Meditation Medical Association, the Teacher’s Association, the Women’s Association and the Youth Association all regularly volunteer their time and skills in areas where they are most needed.